Best Satellite Internet Providers for 2023

 In 2018, Viasat (formerly known as Exede) made news by establishing a satellite internet download speed of 100 Mbps.
 It doesn’t sound like much, but that’s more than double what had been previously available from any satellite internet provider.

-Viasat intends to raise the bar again in 2022 with three ultra-high-capacity satellites that will provide internet service across most of the planet.
+Viasat is in the process of raising the bar again with three ultra-high-capacity satellites that will provide internet service across most of the planet.
 We’re excited to see if this move can help it compete against the upstart Starlink in the long run.

 As you’re looking into getting a Viasat plan, keep in mind that they cost more than double a comparably speed-rated cable or DSL plan.
 Plus, the satellite’s signal strength to your home will determine whether you actually get that full 100 Mbps.